OpenFreeEnergy/alchemiscale-fah/docs/user_guide.rst

     >>> settings.fah_settings.numSteps = (2 * settings.integrator_settings.equilibrium_steps +
                                           2 * settings.integrator_settings.nonequilibrium_steps)

-A total of 100 cycles will be performed in parallel.
+A total of 100 cycles will be performed concurrently.
 To adjust this number, change the following option to the desired count::

     >>> settings.num_cycles = 100